crystal-lang/rfcs/0002-execution-contexts.md

 Another alternative would be to implement Go's model and make it the only possible environment.
 This might not be the ideal scenario, since Crystal can't preempt a fiber (unlike Go) having specific threads might be a better solution to running CPU heavy computations without blocking anything (if possible).

 One last, less obvious solution, could be to drop MT completely, and assume that crystal applications can only live on a single thread.
 That would heavily simplify synchronization primitives.
-Parallelism could be achieved with multiple processes and IPC (Inter Process Communication).
+Parallelism could be achieved with multiple processes and IPC (Inter Process Communication), allowing an application to be distributed inside a cluster.

 # Prior art